 New Student Registration

-Northwest hosts two New Student Registration programs each summer.
+Northwest hosts multiple New Student Registration events prior to the commencement of the fall semester.
 Students take placement tests, meet with advisors, register for classes, get information about academic planning, and much more.
-Families learn about student life at Northwest and how they can support their new students.

 Visit the New Student Registration page of the NWC website for more information.